 Terminal 3 booth: 7:00 am - 6:30 pm

 2. Have a ride on the Singapore Flyer

 Similar to the London Eye, the Singapore Flyer is Asia's Largest Giant Observation Wheel.
-It offers you breathtaking, panoramic views of the Marina Bay and views across the Central Business District, the Marina Bay Sands Casino and across the Singapore Strait.
+It offers you breathtaking, panoramic views of Marina Bay and views across the Central Business District, the Marina Bay Sands Casino, and the Singapore Strait.
 The first flight begins at 8:30 am and runs until 10:00 pm.
 Each flight takes about 30 minutes.
 The easiest way to get to the Singapore Flyer is to take a taxi, which takes about 20 minutes.

 Opening hours: 8: 30 am – 10 pm